Marco Marozzi

-Marco Marozzi (born 7 January 1999) is an Italian football player.
+Marco Marozzi (born 7 January 1999) is an Italian former footballer who plays as a midfielder.

 Club career

 Fiorentina

 He is a product of Fiorentina youth teams and was first included on their Under-19 squad for the 2016–17 season.

 Loan to Fermana

 On 12 July 2018, Marozzi joined Serie C club Fermana on a season-long loan.
 Three months later, on 17 October, he made his professional debut in Serie C for Fermana as a 62nd-minute substitute replacing Gabriele Zerbo in a 2–0 home win over Gubbio.
 On 3 April 2019, Marozzi played his first match as a starter for the club, a 2–0 away defeat against Alma Juventus Fano, he was replaced by Gabriele Zerbo in the 59th minute.
 Marozzi ended his season-long loan to Fermana with only 12 appearances, including 11 of them as a substitute, but he didn't play any entire matches during the loan, he also helped the club to reach the play-off but Fermana loss 2–0 against Monza in the first round, he remained an unused substitute.